-Going by facts, while the revenue of tobacco companies shoot sky high at around 744 billion globally, the number of deaths due to it are estimated to cross 8 million annually by 2030.
-Studies suggest that every 6 seconds, one person dies out of a tobacco related disease.
+Going by facts, while the revenue of tobacco companies shoot sky-high at around 744 billion globally, the number of deaths due to it is estimated to cross 8 million annually by 2030.
+Studies suggest that every 6 seconds, one person dies out of a tobacco-related disease.

 Essentially, tobacco is consumed by people in two main forms – smoke and smokeless.
-While most people feel only smoking is harmful, the reality is that tobacco consumption in any form has the potential to result in at least 16 types of cancer.
+While most people feel only smoking is harmful, the reality is that tobacco consumption in any form can result in at least 16 types of cancer.

 There is no ‘safe level’ when it comes to tobacco usage in any form.
 Even slight association with this menace could cost one or others around their life, raising vulnerability to cancer and many other life-threatening diseases.